 Whether you plan to dabble in fine art or need a trusty set to add a splash of color to your crafts, it’s always a good idea to find the best acrylic paint you can.
 Choosing an acrylic paint set can be daunting.
 Not only are there many companies to choose from, but you need to take into consideration the type of pigments, viscosity, and price.
 We’ll help you demystify paint vocabulary and find the ideal acrylic paint set for your needs.

-- BEST OVERALL: Liquitex BASICS 12 Tube Acrylic Paint Set
+- BEST OVERALL: Liquitex BASICS Acrylic Paint Tube 12-Piece Set

 - RUNNER-UP: Reeves Acrylic Paint 10ml Tubes, Set of 24

 - BEST FOR STUDENTS: Golden Heavy Body Acrylic Introductory Set

 - BEST FOR PROS: Liquitex Professional Heavy Body Acrylic Paint

 - KNIFE PAINTING PICK: Golden Artist Colors Heavy Body Acrylic Paint

 - GLAZING AND MIXING PICK: Golden Fluid Acrylic

 - VIBRANT COLORS PICK: M. Graham 5 Color Acrylic Set